Lambing Stays 2027

 Cancellation:

-You may request to cancel your experience stay if we receive at least 4 weeks’ notice before your arrival date; the deposit payment will remain non-refundable.
-Cancelation requests within 4 weeks of the arrival date are not eligible for any refund.
-Bookings made within 4 weeks of arrival are non-refundable.
+Once a booking is made, any deposit paid is non-refundable.
+You may request to cancel your experience stay if we receive at least 12 weeks notice before your arrival date; the deposit payment will remain non-refundable.
+Cancelation requests within 12 weeks of the arrival date are not eligible for any refund.
+Bookings made within 12 weeks of arrival are non-refundable.
 There is no ‘cooling off’ period, so please ensure you are certain about your booking before confirming.
 All cancellation requests must be sent via email to alice@fostingsalpacas.co.uk.
 A cancellation is not confirmed until you receive a written response from us.
 Fostings Alpacas and Hush Hush Glamping reserves the right to cancel bookings at any time, with or without reason.

 Pregnant Guests: